KLS-Gogte-Institute-of-Technology-bgm/sd-lab-project-Team-7/README.md

 6. Go to mysite/shop/views.py Add your Merchant Id and Merchant key(at line 13 and line no 122 respectively)

-7. After creating superuser, type on terminal again "python manage.py makemigrations"
+7. After creating superuser, type on terminal again
-  "python manage.py migrate"
+8. Next type on terminal "python manage.py makemigrations"
-  "python manage.py runserver"
+9. Next type on terminal "python manage.py migrate"
-  After creating superuser type "python manage.py runserver command and click on http://127.0.0.1:8000/. after running above commands project successfully builds and click on the  http://127.0.0.1:8000/.
+10. Next type on terminal "python manage.py runserver" After creating superuser type "python manage.py runserver command and click on http://127.0.0.1:8000/.

-  Refresh the page and the setup is ready.
+after running above commands project successfully builds and click on the  http://127.0.0.1:8000/.Refresh the page and the setup is ready.

 Thank you.